Jono711/PCSCproject/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will allow you to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 There are no real prerequisite to the installation of this program, except having a C++ compiler and knowing how to build a cmake project.
-For the latter, the following page explains well [how to build a CMAKE-Base project](https://preshing.com/20170511/how-to-build-a-cmake-based-project/#building-with-unix-makefiles).
+For the latter, the following page explains [how to build a CMAKE-Base project](https://preshing.com/20170511/how-to-build-a-cmake-based-project/#building-with-unix-makefiles).

 A Python compiler is strongly recommended as this program can generate a python file as an output.
 It is however not required to make the program work.

 ### Installing

-The first step is pretty simple, simply clone this repository in any of your local repository.
+The first step is pretty simple, simply clone this repository in any of your local repositories.
 Once done simply build the cmake project!

 If you are using CLion, you can choose "Open" in the "File" menu and open at the location where you have cloned the repository.

 ## Program flow

 The program starts with the 'Input' super class.
-Here the choice is given between two 'Input' subclasses: 'InputReader' and 'InputCreator' in order to generate our (x,y) couples of data points.
-The former reads data from a given file and the latter generate the (x,y(x)) points of a given y(x) function and from a given data set of x.
+Here the choice is given between two 'Input' subclasses: 'InputReader' and 'InputCreator' in order to generate (x,y) data points.
+The former reads data from a given file and the latter generate the (x,y(x)) points of a given y(x) function from a given data set of x.
 You can even add a random displacement to those y(x) points.

 Once the (x,y) data points are generated, you can choose one from a variety of action to be done: